 - Add eligible dependents and submit the required supporting documentation (see the instructions enclosed with this enrollment packet). - Refer to the enclosed Designating/Updating Beneficiaries instructions or visit hr.harvard.edu/disability for information about designating life insurance beneficiaries. - Review the confirmation statement mailed to your home to make sure your elections are correct.
-(Contact Benefits right away if your desired elections are not reflected.) - If you need to change your address retroactively to your hire date, contact the Benefits Office before submitting your elections.
+(Contact the Benefits Office right away if your desired elections are not reflected.) - If you need to change your address retroactively to your hire date, contact the Benefits Office before submitting your elections as this could affect your enrollment.